-A couple of years ago, I reviewed a book about the USAT Dorchester disaster, discovering that February 3 is a day of remembrance for the four chaplains who lost their lives serving the men on that ship.
-Last year, I’d already made a meme for the day.
+A few years ago, I reviewed a book about the USAT Dorchester disaster, discovering that February 3 is a day of remembrance for the four chaplains who lost their lives serving the men on that ship.
+In 2021, I made a meme for the day.

 I recognized the name of the ship, then noticed the hashtags: